Curt Mallory

-Curtiss Sweeney Mallory (born May 9, 1969) is an American football coach and former player who is currently the head coach at Indiana State.
-He has been a college football coach since 1995 and has held defensive coordinator positions at the University of Illinois and the University of Akron.
-Mallory had most recently been the defensive secondary coach at the University of Wyoming; he played college football for the Michigan Wolverines as a linebacker from 1989 to 1990.
+Curt Mallory (born May 9, 1969) is an American college football coach and former player, currently the head coach at Indiana State.
+He has been a coach since 1995 and has held defensive coordinator positions at the University of Illinois and the University of Akron.
+Mallory played college football for the Michigan Wolverines as a linebacker from 1989 to 1990, and coached there from 2011 to 2014.

 Early years

 Mallory is the youngest son of former Indiana Hoosiers football coach Bill Mallory.
 He played high school football at Bloomington South High School.
 He was a starter at linebacker starting with the last game of his freshman year at Bloomington South.
 Mallory's older brothers, Mike and Doug Mallory played college football at the University of Michigan.
 In February 1988, and despite having an offer to play for his father at Indiana, Mallory announced that, like his older brothers, he had committed to Michigan.